 This view is contradicted by the National Bureau of Economic Research study, however.
 It also does not take account of the boost to the economy during Ramadan and Eid, with increased spending especially in the hospitality and leisure sectors.

-A 2015 poll by YouGov in the Middle East and North Africa (MENA) found that almost exactly half of respondents said they were as productive during the holy month as the rest of the year, but that six out of 10 said their spending went up during Ramadan.
+A 2015 poll by YouGov in the Middle East and North Africa found that almost exactly half of respondents said they were as productive during the holy month as the rest of the year, but that six out of 10 said their spending went up during Ramadan.

 Almost a third also said they put off making major purchases until the Ramadan sales.

-Productivity in Ramadan, is a joint survey from 2011 by DinarStandard, a growth research consultancy, and Productive Muslim, described as the world's first personal development platform for Muslims.
+A joint survey from 2011 by DinarStandard, a growth research consultancy, and Productive Muslim, described as the world's first personal development platform for Muslims.

 It reported 77 per cent of Muslims said they tried to maintain the same level of productivity as during the rest of the year.
 Only three per cent agreed with the proposition “nobody works during Ramadan”.